 Why do you want social media growth?

 Do you want a bigger following because you’re in business and want to be able to reach more potential customers?
 Maybe you have a cause or event coming up and you want to gain visibility.
 What are you wanting to promote?
-Whatever the reason, having a reason will help you to stay motivated with growing your presence.
+Whatever the reason, having a reason will help you to stay motivated in growing your presence.

 The key to true social media success is definitely consistency.
 If you aren’t posting at least daily, you aren’t active enough in your efforts.

 I have a love/hate relationship with Instagram and Twitter.
 I think it’s because so many people are focused on the number of followers and not the quality.
 On these platforms, it’s common to be advised to follow all the BIG accounts, and then the followers of those accounts in the hopes of gaining massive followers for themselves.

 That’s not quality growth.

 Follow accounts that share quality, interesting information or people that you’d like to connect with at some point.
 It’s also smart also like to keep track of who isn’t following you back… It’s not fun to follow someone back and discover shortly after that they’ve unfollowed you (this happens way too frequently).